Will my Health Insurance and Medicare Cover my Breast Reduction Surgery?

 As stated previously in this blog Medicare will only cover medical and surgical procedures that they deemed clinically NESSASSARY for your health.
 They will NOT cover elective Plastic Surgery or Cosmetic procedures that you opt to have for purely cosmetic reasons, such as Liposuction on your arms or thighs.

-If you are currently suffering from large, heavy breast that is impacting your everyday life you may be eligible to Claim a Medicare item number for your breast reduction surgery, visit your GP and ask for a referral to Dr Rebecca Wyten or phone Cosmetic Surgery for Women on (03) 8849 1462 for more information on Breast Surgery including Reduction Mammoplasty.
+If you are currently suffering from large, heavy breast that is impacting your everyday life you may be eligible to Claim a Medicare item number for your breast reduction surgery, visit your GP and ask for a referral to Dr Rebecca Wyten or phone Coco Ruby Plastic Surgery on 1300 264 811 for more information on Breast Surgery including Reduction Mammoplasty.

 Payment Options for Breast Surgery